jumpcutking/threads/README.md

 }
 ```

-## Uncaught Promise and other Exceptions
+## Uncaught Promise and Other Exceptions

 In the event an exception occurs that can not be caught (as some promises tend to do), the thread manager will report the exception to the console.
 It will not through an error.
 You can use the GetLastException() function to retrieve the last uncaught exception that was thrown.

-## A Deffered Promise Becomes Detached
+## A Deferred Promise Becomes Detached

 When an action "times out" it only resolves the promise of the action in the thread manager side.
 The action in the thread will continue to run.
 This is to prevent the thread from being locked up by a promise that never resolves.